drkeoni/hrsync/README.md

 ## hrsync

-`hrsync` (heart-rate synchronizer) is a standalone web app for downloading heart-rate information from Fitbit.
-Fitbit hasn't made it easy yet for users to download their own heart-rate data, but they will provide this data to registered applications through their Web API.
-This repository provides a web server which functions as a Fitbit Application for downloading heart-rate data.

-Notable features:

-* OAuth 2.0 authentication to the Fitbit API.

-* Daily and summary heart-rate data is downloaded and stored in a SQLite database.
+This code base started out as a standalone web app that I had believed was necessary to be able use the Fitbit API.
+Luckily I found the python-fitbit package and realized I could register a non-public callback URL for authentication, and that allowed me to get away from designing a web app.
+The code base is now a collection of scripts and ipython notebooks.

 ### Installation